pangeo-data/pangeo-cmip6-cloud/docs/accessing_data.rst

   # get the path to a specific zarr store
   zstore = df_subset.zstore.values[-1]
-  mapper = fsspec.get_mapper(zstore)
+  mapper = gcsfs.get_mapper(zstore)
   # open using xarray
   ds = xr.open_zarr(mapper, consolidated=True)

 When working with multiple data stores at the same time, it may be necessary to combine several together to form a dataset for analysis.
-In these cases, it is easier to access them using an Earth System Model (ESM) collection with with `intake-esm <https://intake-esm.readthedocs.io/en/stable/>`_.
+In these cases, it is easier to access them using an ESM collection with intake-esm.
 An ESM collection contains metadata describing how data stores can be combined to yield highly aggregated datasets, which is used by intake-esm to automatically merge/concatenate them when they are loaded into an xarray container.
 This eases the burden on the user to manually combine data, while still offering the ability to search and explore all of the available data stores.

 Loading an ESM collection
 -------------------------
-To load an Earth System Model (ESM) collection with `intake-esm <https://intake-esm.readthedocs.io/en/stable/>`_, the user must provide a valid ESM data catalog as input:
+To load an ESM collection with intake-esm, the user must provide a valid ESM collection specification as input to intake's ``open_esm_datastore()`` function:

 .. code-block:: python

   import intake

-  col = intake.open_esm_datastore("https://cmip6-pds.s3-us-west-2.amazonaws.com/pangeo-cmip6.json")
+  col = intake.open_esm_datastore("https://storage.cloud.google.com/cmip6/pangeo-cmip6.json")
   col

 This gives a summary of the ESM collection, including the total number of Zarr data stores (referred to as assets), along with the total number of datasets these Zarr data stores correspond to.